fabiospampinato/autogit-plugin-github-sync-description/README.md

 # Autogit Plugin - Github Sync Description

-A plugin for synching the description with GitHub.
+A plugin for synchronizing the description with GitHub.

 ## Install